 42 |

-The summer Global Urbanism studio also builds upon the required fall break masterclass, which is focused on the study of informal cities.
+The summer Global Urbanism studio builds upon the required fall break masterclass, focused on the study of informal cities.
 This sequence is intended to prepare students for a rapidly urbanizing world in which they will be developing projects with different relevant strategies and design approaches for cities that have hybrid conditions of formal and informal urbanism.
-This studio is further supported by lectures on the history, theory, and methods of global urbanism as well as a robust visiting international guest lecturer program that provides valuable local insight into the cultural, artistic, and social conditions of the city.
+This studio is further supported by lectures on the history and theory of global urbanism as well as a robust visiting international guest lecturer program that provides valuable local insight into the cultural, artistic, and social conditions of the city.
 The studio culminates in the publication of a studio research and design report that is focused on studying a series of global cities in comparative perspective, with each student creating a particular and site-specific proposition within one of the cities studied.

 Master of Urban Design Studio Grade Requirement